 FCH 496 Special Problems in Chemistry (1 - 3)

 An opportunity for a special problem, technique development, independent or unstructured study in an area related to the chemical profession.
 The work may be technical, professional, or interdisciplinary.
 Advisors outside this department may be solicited.
 A brief proposal must be presented for approval with specific arrangements outlined including faculty advisor and objectives of the study.
 A written report will be expected.
 Fall and Spring.

 Prerequisite: Upper-division status.

 FCH 498 Introduction to Research (5)

-Eighteen hours of laboratory, library search and report writing.
+Eighteen hours per week of laboratory and library research and report writing.
 Solution of a selected research problem using special laboratory techniques.
 A written report on data, procedures, results and conclusions.
 Fall and Spring.

 FCH 510 Environmental Chemistry I (3)

 Three hours of lecture per week.
-Introduction to the processes that control chemical behavior in aquatic environments, including precipitation, gas exchange, acid-base, redox, complexation and adsorption reactions.
-Emphasis will be on explanation and prediction of chemical behavior, using computer models where appropriate.
-Examples will be from the areas of water and wastewater treatment, pollutant fates and geo-chemistry.
+Introduction to the processes that control chemical behavior in aquatic environments, including precipitation, dissolution, gas exchange, acid-base, oxidation-reduction, complexation and adsorption reactions.
+Emphasis will be on explanation and prediction of chemical behavior.
+Examples will be from the areas of fresh and marine waters, groundwater, wastewater, and geo-chemistry.
 Spring.

-Prerequisites: An introductory course in physical chemistry is required and a short course in computer programming is recommended.
+Prerequisites: An introductory course in physical chemistry is required.

 FCH 511 Environmental Chemistry II (3)